Click chemistry

 Click chemistry is an approach to chemical synthesis that is used to join two molecules.
-Clicking refers to an emphasis on efficiency and simplicity.
+The application of the term, click, as a qualifier to the type of chemistry refers to an emphasis on efficiency and simplicity.
 To link two molecular components, each is first fitted with appropriate functional groups, such as azide and alkyne groups.
 These components are then "clicked" together in a process that is highly favorable and which tolerates many functional groups that might complicate other coupling processes.

 History

 Click Chemistry was first fully described by K. Barry Sharpless, Hartmuth C. Kolb, and M. G. Finn of The Scripps Research Institute in 2001.
 The paper argued that synthetic chemistry could emulate the way nature constructs complex molecules, using efficient reactions to join together simple, non-toxic building blocks.

 Many perspectives have been offered on the concepts or principles of Click Chemistry.
-Some of these attributes include the quest for selectivity and ease of implementation, which of course is a goal for many or most chemical reactions.
+Some of these attributes include the quest for selectivity and ease of implementation, which of course, is a goal for many or most chemical reactions.

-Click Chemistry was founded on tthe recognition that most compounds in biology are "stitched together" by formation of C-heteroatom bonds (heteroatom = N, O, S).
-Few major classes of structurally complex organic compounds have more than six C-C bonds (except aryl derivatives).
-C-heteroatom bond forming reactions are often highly favorable and thus virtually irreversible.
+Click Chemistry was founded on the recognition that most compounds in biology are "stitched together" by formation of C-heteroatom bonds (heteroatom = N, O, S).
+Few major classes of structurally complex organic compounds have more than six contiguous C-C bonds (except aryl derivatives).
+C-heteroatom bond forming reactions are often highly favorable and thus these bonds are strong.
 Of these C-heteroatom bond forming reactions, a few are particularly easy to implement.
 Sharpless et al. recommended a focus on certain cycloadditions, nucleophilic substitutions involving strained substrates, formation of ureas and ethers, and additions of heteroatoms to C=C bonds.
 Not mentioned in this landmark review was the Huisgen 1,3-dipolar cycloaddition, possibly because it was slow.
-The year after publication of Sharpless's review, Tornøe, Christensen, Meldal at the Carlsberg Laboratory, Denmark described the copper-catalyzed addition of azides to alkynes, with no mention of Sharpless et al. nor of Click Chemistry.
+The year after publication of Sharpless's review, Tornøe, Christensen, and Meldal at the Carlsberg Laboratory, Denmark described the copper-catalyzed addition of azides to alkynes, with no mention of Sharpless et al. nor of Click Chemistry.
 Meldal's innovation became the paradigmatic reaction of Click Chemistry.
-One set of particularly impactful reports azide couplings came from the Bertozzi lab who conducted the reaction within living cells.
+One set of particularly significant reports regarding azide couplings came from the Bertozzi lab who conducted the reaction within living cells.

-In 2022, the Nobel Prize in Chemistry was jointly awarded to Carolyn R. Bertozzi, Morten P. Meldal and Karl Barry Sharpless, "for the development of click chemistry and bioorthogonal chemistry".
+In 2022, the Nobel Prize in Chemistry was jointly awarded to Carolyn R. Bertozzi, Morten P. Meldal, and Karl Barry Sharpless, "for the development of click chemistry and bioorthogonal chemistry".

 Click reactions

 Copper(I)-catalyzed azide-alkyne cycloaddition (CuAAC)

 The classic click reaction is the copper-catalyzed reaction of an azide with an alkyne to form a 5-membered C_{2}N_{3} ring.
 This reaction is the Cu(I)-catalyzed azide-alkyne cycloaddition (CuAAC).
 The first triazole synthesis, from diethyl acetylenedicarboxylate and phenyl azide, was reported by Arthur Michael in 1893.
-Later, in the middle of the 20th century, this family of 1,3-dipolar cycloadditions took on Rolf Huisgen's name after his studies of their reaction kinetics and conditions.
+Later, in the middle of the twentieth century, this family of 1,3-dipolar cycloadditions took on Rolf Huisgen's name after his studies of their reaction kinetics and conditions.